Sorting with Teams: Introduction

-To characterize our equilibrium, we build on the optimal transport literature in mathematics that develops tools to solve multimarginal problems, see, for example, a review in \citet{Pass:2011}.
-He concludes that the extension of the classical Monge-Kantorovich problem to the case of more than two marginal distributions is not well understood.
-While this is an active area of recent research with a number of applications, understanding of the problem is far from complete and is fractured (for examples of different settings and costs, see \citet{Gangbo:1998}, \citet{Carlier:2010}, \citet{Cotar:2013}, \citet{Kim:2014}, \citet{Colombo:2015}, and \citet{Gladkov:2020}).
+To characterize our equilibrium, we build on the optimal transport literature in mathematics that develops tools to solve multimarginal transport problems.\footnote{See, for example, a review in \citet{Pass:2011}.
+He concludes that the extension of the classical Monge-Kantorovich problem to the case of more than two marginal distributions is not well understood.} While this is an active area of recent research with a number of applications, understanding of the problem is far from complete and is fractured (for examples of different settings and costs, see \citet{Gangbo:1998}, \citet{Carlier:2010}, \citet{Kim:2014}, and \citet{Gladkov:2020}).
 Our paper studies a submodular cost function and introduces firm production, non-uniform distributions of workers and firms, and uses this to understand equilibrium sorting, worker wages, and firm values.
 In the literature on risk aggregation and insurance, \citet{Bernard:2014}, \citet{Embrechts:2014}, \citet{Puccetti:2015} and \citet{Wang:2016} study properties of aggregate risk as the sum of individual risks.
-Similar in spirit, we study the minimization of output losses (risks) incurred by teams of workers and firms in the economy.
-Different from them, our interest lie in distribution of output losses and the sorting patterns of workers that generate maximum aggregate output which we characterize using optimal transport theory.
-Moreover, we use the dual transport problem to characterize the distribution of equilibrium wages and firm values.
+Similar to them, we study the minimization of output losses (risks) incurred by teams of workers and firms in the economy.
+Different from them, our interest lie in the distribution of output losses and characterizing sorting patterns of workers that generate maximum aggregate output.
+Moreover, we characterize the dual problem to characterize the distribution of wages and firm values.